How to Connect Claude.ai Web to Your Mac

 Troubleshooting

-Claude.ai shows “0 tools” or only setup_install after install
+Claude.ai shows only setup_install (1 tool)